 At your initial examination, a Spooner physical therapist who specializes in pelvic floor rehabilitation will review your health history with you.
 Next they will need to get a better understanding of when you feel pain and an idea of your day to day lifestyle.
 An anatomy exam will go into more depth of how your hips, back and overall fascia structure in order to understand how it plays into your concerns.
 This also includes examining your posture when you’re standing and sitting, as well as what your range of motion is like.

 From there, the therapist will perform a manual exam where they will cover you with a sheet and manually work the muscles in your body.
-An internal exam is not necessarily required, but will help with providing an understanding of your pelvic floor muscles, and provide education on what is found.
+An internal exam is not necessarily required, but it will help provide an understanding of your pelvic floor muscles and provide education on what is found.
 The therapist will be looking to understand your pain levels and areas of tightness, which is especially helpful in creating a baseline report of where you are at the beginning of your treatment plan and compare to as you progress.

 Next, you’ll discuss your therapy goals and your therapist will create a personalized plan of care that will include home exercises.
 Everyone responds to treatment differently.
 Your treatment may take a few weeks, or it could take several months.
 It depends on the severity of your pain and your goals.